|

 Pallet Fork

-For a watch, there will be two jewels instead
+For a watch, there will be two jewels instead of two

-of two metal pins.Except for some cheap
+metal pins.Except for some cheap watches.

 |